angus-c/literary.js/README.md

 Then an additional six authors (plus the irrepressible Hemingway) sent me solutions to `factorial(n)`
 [If Kerouac wrote JavaScript (and Dr Johnson wrote CoffeeScript)](http://blog.anguscroll.com/if-kerouac-wrote-javascript)

-After that I asked five more to solve the happy numbers problem [Salinger, Nabokov and Tupac do JavaScript](http://blog.anguscroll.com/tupac-does-javascript)
+After that I asked five more to solve the happy numbers problem.
+[Salinger, Nabokov and Tupac do JavaScript](http://blog.anguscroll.com/tupac-does-javascript)

 See also [my JSConf presentation](https://speakerdeck.com/anguscroll/javascript-is-literature-is-javascript) and feel free to add your own pull requests as the inspiration takes you!